Updated: May 11

 Personally, I’ve tried so many breathing techniques.
 Some even triggered panic attacks and after 5years symptom free... my nerve pain!?
 For this reason, I’ve put together my knowledge about the nervous system, breathing and movement in one place to share with you all...the Breathing Basics Program.

 Because I have been where you are at, I understand the effects some breathing techniques can have on your physiology.
 Because I value a safe and gentle approach you will receive grounded, practical techniques to help you understand your body and improve your sleep, anxiety, discomfort and movement performance!
-Click here to book a call and see if it's the right place for you to begin your healing journey with breath.
+Click here to join BBOP and begin your healing journey with breath.